Workout After Eating: How Long to Wait by Meal and Intensity

 If you’re coming back from a tweak or a long break, timing matters even more.
 Keep meals simpler, cut intensity, and let your gut catch up.
 If knees are part of your story, I wrote a practical knee injury rehab plan that shows how to restart training without being a hero on day one.

-• Big meal?
-Wait 3–4 hours for hard stuff.
-1–2 hours for easy stuff.
+• Big meal: Wait 3 to 4 hours for hard stuff.
+1 to 2 hours for easy stuff.

 Option A: Fasted easy run for 30–45 minutes.
 Option B: Half a banana or small applesauce at 6:00, out the door at 6:30.
 Hard intervals?
 Eat more, wait longer, or move them later.